theronhitchman/euclidean-geometry/syllabus/index.md

 working with axiomatic arguments.
 Special attention will be given to learning to construct, read, write, present, and critique mathematical proofs.
 We will spend time discussing the nature and role of definitions and the process of mathematical work.
-At least some of the questions we consider will be asked by students.
+Some of the questions we consider will be asked by students.

-** Basic Information: **
+**Basic Information: **

 - Instructor: 		Theron J Hitchman
 - Office: 		327 Wright Hall
 - Office Hours: 	MWF  2-3 pm.